mirte-robot/Telemetrix4RpiPico/README.md

 ```

 ### PWM output / Servo
+TODO: servo is split up, but using pwm output
 The PWM mode can be used for servos, as the PWM frequency is set to 50Hz.
 The value must be in range ```[0, 20000]```. ```value_high = value>>8```, ```value_low = value&0xFF```.

 Setup: